-• 3.6m for studio and 1 bedroom apartments • 4m for 2 and 3 bedroom apartments N/A 4.
-The width of cross-over or crossthrough apartments are at least 4m internally to avoid deep narrow apartment layouts Objective 4E-1 Apartments provide appropriately Majority of dwellings comply 1.
-All apartments are required to have Private Some minor non-Open sized private open space and balconies to enhance primary balconies as follows: with some minorly undersized compliances to level 1 Space and residential amenity and 2 apartments. terraces in regard to area.
-Studio - min. area, 4m2 / depth -Balconies 1 Bed. - min. area, 8m2 / depth, 2m 2 Bed - min. area, 10m2 / depth, 2m 3 Bed - min. area, 12m2 / depth, 2.4m 2.
-For apartments at ground level or on a podium or similar structure, a private open space is provided instead of a N/A balcony.
-It must have a minimum area of 15m2 and a minimum depth of 3m principle habitable room.
+4m for 2 and 3 bedroom apartments 4.
+The width of cross-over or cross-through apartments are at least 4m internally to avoid deep narrow apartment layouts N/A Private Open Space and Balconies Objective 4E-1 Apartments provide appropriately sized private open space and balconies to enhance residential amenity 1.
+All apartments are required to have primary balconies as follows: Studio - min. area, 4m2 / depth - 1 Bed min. area, 8m2 / depth, 2m 2 Bed - min. area, 10m2 / depth, 2m 3 Bed - min. area, 12m2 / depth, 2.4m 2.
+For apartments at ground level or on a podium or similar structure, a private open space is provided instead of a balcony.
+It must have a minimum area of 15m2 and a minimum depth of 3m Complies N/A Achieved Objective 4E-2 Primary private open space and balconies are appropriately located to enhance liveability for residents Complies All private open space is accessed directly from the principle habitable room.